Irving Literary Society (Cornell University): Other early exercises

 In mid-October 1869, the first regular meeting of the Irving Literary Society was called “A Feast of Reason”.
 Festus Walters gave a well-received oration, followed by a scholarly essay.
 The question: — ”Resolved that Byron was not a great poet.”
 Thomas Wilson Spence earnestly argued the question in the affirmative; Kirk Ingram in the negative.
 The question being settled in the negative, Byron was placed in rank with Milton, Shakespeare, Dante, and Goethe, which according to the Cornell Era, “no doubt will cause Byron, if his love of adulation has been interred with his bones, to rest easily in his coffin.
 The number of visitors was unusually large, and manifested great interest in the discussion.
 The topic for discussion for next Friday evening, is:— ‘Resolved that class feeling and distinctions should not be encouraged in the University.’
 A contest was also held between the Irving and its rival, Philalatheian, over the question “Resolved, that increased wealth is beneficial to the morals of a people.”

-In 1870, the Irving took up capital punishment and whether it ought to be abolished and the question, “Resolved, That ladies should be admitted to our colleges.”
-By the end of the second academic year, the Irving diversified activities.
+In 1870, the Irving debated capital punishment and the question, “Resolved, That ladies should be admitted to our colleges.”
+By the end of the second academic year, the Irving diversified its activities.
 May 1870 saw the first extemporaneous orations, as well as miscellaneous essays such as Edgar Jayne’s “Secret Musings.”
-In lieu of the regular debate, the Irving also went into committee-of-the-whole on the Irish question, argument extending beyond midnight.
-The last event of AY 1869–1870 was a debate on the Protective Tariff.
+In place of the regular debate, the Irving also went into committee-of-the-whole on the Irish question, argument extending beyond midnight.
+The last event of academic year 1869–1870 was a debate on the protective tariff.
 Later that year, it was resolved after debate that the tendency toward world societies was toward ‘the new Democracy.’